End-to-End Page-Level Assessment of Handwritten Text Recognition: Related Works

 \subsection{LA and/or RO Awareness in HTR Metrics}

-Almost all the works cited in this section consider only \emph{printed} (historical) documents and the task of full-page, end-to-end evaluation is always more or less explicitly linked to (geometric) issues caused by faulty LA -- see eg.~\cite{breuel2003} for one of the earliest works in this category and~\cite{naoum2019} for a recent one.
+Almost all the works cited in this section consider only \emph{printed} (historical) documents and the task of full-page, end-to-end evaluation is always more or less explicitly linked to (geometric) issues caused by faulty LA---see eg.~\cite{naoum2019} for a recent work in this category.
 Going deeper in this direction, Antonacopoulos, Clausner and Pletschacher are among the earlier authors who explicitly put forward the importance of this problem and its relation with RO difficulties --- and propose pioneering practical approaches for RO-aware evaluation~\cite{clausner2013,Pletschacher2015}.
-Other works which explicitly deal (only) with RO analysis methods are~\cite{lee2002,breuel2003,ceci2007,malerba2008}.

 Note, however, that with the exception of~\cite{clausner2013,Pletschacher2015} (and others discussed in the coming subsections), these works are \emph{not} directly concerned with transcription \emph{evaluation}.
 Some produce end-to-end transcription results, while others deal with LA and/or RO methods; but all need evaluation metrics and some of them make proposals that seem adequate to assess their results.
 On the other hand, as far we can tell, none of the cited works makes a convincing assessment of the adequateness of the proposed metrics for general-purpose evaluation and benchmarking of full-page transcripts of text images.